 If you make the mistake of buying links from a website that gets exposed for selling links-both the site selling links and everyone linked to it will be penalized.
 Google has come down hard on sites that sell links and everyone involved.

-Ask for the links to be removed immediately.
+Ask for the links to be removed or nofollowed immediately.
 If you don’t get the website to respond, your last option is to use the disavow links tool.

 Overusing anchor text links